gchq/sleeper/docs/getting-started.md

 Getting started
 ===============

-There are 2 ways of deploying Sleeper and interacting with an instance.
-You can deploy to AWS, or to Docker on your local machine.
-The Docker version has limited functionality and will only work with small volumes of data, but will allow you to deploy an instance, ingest some files, and run reports and scripts against the instance.

-## Sleeper in AWS

 This Git repository contains scripts that let you build and/or deploy Sleeper with a single command, to minimise setup.
 Other scripts are provided to interact with Sleeper.

+If you have access to the organisation's internal systems, search there for how to install Sleeper.
 We do not currently publish pre-built versions of Sleeper publicly.
-Internally we have automated publishing of Sleeper, with a scripted installation.
-Search internally for documentation on this.
-If you are in another organisation you may need to build it yourself.
-In that case, see the [developer guide](developer-guide.md) for how to build it, and [publishing](development/publishing.md) for tools to set up your own pre-build.
+If you're an external user you may need to build it yourself.
+See the [developer guide](developer-guide.md) for how to build it, and [publishing](development/publishing.md) for tools to set up your own pre-build.

 ## Environment setup